mecid/mecid.github.io/_posts/2020-12-09-styling-custom-swiftui-views-using-environment.md

 image: /public/redacted.jpeg
 ---

 One of my favorite features of SwiftUI is styling.
-I love the idea of styling protocols provided by every view and sharing them using the environment.
+I love the idea of style protocols provided by every view and sharing them using the environment.
 I have already covered most of the style protocols for SwiftUI provided views in my previous posts.
 But what about custom views?
-This week we will learn how to build style protocols for our custom views.
+This week we will learn how to share styling using environment for our custom views.

 #### Basics
 If you are not familiar with style protocols in SwiftUI, let me show you a rapid example of using them.